About The Magnolia House

 The Historic Magnolia House (known by its formal name, the Daniel D. Debutts House) is on the National Register of Historic Places and is in the South Greensboro National Register Historic District.

 Guiding African American Travelers

-The Historic Magnolia House opened in 1949 as one of the only hotels between Atlanta, Georgia and Richmond, Virginia that allowed African American travelers to stay overnight due to lodging restrictions under Jim Crow.
+The Historic Magnolia House opened in 1949 as one of the only hotels between Atlanta, Georgia, and Richmond, Virginia, that allowed African American travelers to stay overnight due to lodging restrictions under Jim Crow.
 The house grew in notoriety after appearing in six publications of The Negro Motorist Green Book created by Victor H. Green in 1949.
-The Green Book served as a travelers’ guide that detailed businesses safe for Black patrons.
+The Green Book served as a travelers’ guide that detailed businesses that were safe for Black patrons.
 View the following video, courtesy of Vox Media, for details on how the Green Book impacted travel and safety throughout the United States.

 Visitors To The Magnolia House